 Other individual's experience the decreased ability to carry out activities of daily living.
 Together with difficulty in sleeping and physical distress such as pain, fatigue, shortness of breath, chest pain and muscle tension or symptoms such as confusion and loss of appetite.

 The death of a loved one can turn our world upside down which can lead to feelings of confusion, fear and anxiety.
-Allow your self time to adjust to your changed circumstances and give your self the space and time to grieve.
+Allow yourself time to adjust to your changed circumstances and give yourself space and time to grieve.

 Acceptance does not mean forgetting, but rather memories to create a new and meaningful life without the loved one.